Return to Resources

 Project Details

-PathSense (& Demo Video) by Ameya Jadhav, Jacob Rubenstein, Connor Fogarty, Krish Maniar
+PathSense by Ameya Jadhav, Jacob Rubenstein, Connor Fogarty, Krish Maniar

 Our team enjoyed mentoring participants, offering technical support, and sharing our passion for creating indoor mapping solutions.
 It's events like these that remind us of the importance of fostering innovation and supporting the tech community.